 What advice would you give to anyone considering becoming a VA?

 Just go for it!
-It’s the best thing I ever did with my life.
+It’s the best thing I ever did.
 Surround yourself with supportive and positive people, be determined and disciplined and always be prepared to challenge yourself.

 What you put into your business, you will get out of it.
 It’s scary and there’s a lot to learn, but that’s all part of life and the only way you’ll improve it.